Xu-Mj/sandcat-backend/README.md

 - maybe we should combine the query send_seq and incr recv_seq into one operation with lua
 - group invitation is missing while invited user is offline
 - add error detail, so that we can log it, but response to frontend need to be short
+- increase the send_seq for group/friend relationship.
+- update the cache in consumer about the group operations.

 ## Development